darehn/tailwind-qol/README.md

 ## Usage

-To install everything in this package, update the plugins array in `tailwind.config.js`.
+To include everything in this package, update the plugins array in `tailwind.config.js`.

 ```js
 plugins: [